Popescu-Rohrlich box implementation in general probabilistic theory of processes: Nonlocal boxes

-For quantum (state-based) non-local boxes the conditional probabilities are given by Born formula $P(x,y|X,Y)=\tr{\varrho (A_x\otimes B_y)}$, where $\varrho$ is some density operator (representing a joint state of a pair of quantum systems) and $A_x,B_y$ are effects (positive operators smaller than identity operator) forming the used measurements (describing the outcomes observed by Alice and Bob, respectively).
-It is well known that such quantum non-local boxes are violating CHSH inequality and that for any choice of the state and the measurements $|\l A\otimes B\r+\l A\otimes B^\prime\r+\l A^\prime\otimes B\r - \l A^\prime\otimes B^\prime\r|\leq 2\sqrt{2}$.
-This quantum limitation is known as \emph{Tsirelson bound} \cite{1980cirelson}.
+The phenomenon of quantum nonlocality is recovered when the shared randomness is replaced by the shared bipartite quantum state that is accessed independently by Alice and Bob who performs measurements on their parts. \emph{Quantum (state) nonlocal boxes} are inducing the conditional probabilities through Born formula $P(x,y|X,Y)=\Tr (\varrho (A_x\otimes B_y))$, where $\varrho$ is some density operator (representing a joint state of a pair of quantum systems) and $A_x,B_y$ are effects (positive operators smaller than identity operator) describing the probabilities of the outcomes observed by Alice and Bob, respectively.
+It is well known that many of quantum nonlocal boxes are violating CHSH inequality and that for any choice of the state and the measurements $|\langle A\otimes B\rangle + \langle A\otimes B^\prime\rangle +\langle A^\prime\otimes B\rangle - \langle A^\prime\otimes B^\prime\rangle | \leq 2\sqrt{2}$.
+This quantum limitation is known as Tsirelson bound \cite{Cirelson-bound}.

-\emph{Popescu-Rohrlich box.} In their seminal work \cite{1994popescu,2014popescu} Popescu and Rohrlich questioned the conceptual and operational origin of quantum correlations and, especially, of the existence of Tsirelson bound.
-It is straightforward to verify that the algebraic maximum of CHSH formula (being a sum of four terms bounded by 1) is four.
-Popescu and Rohrlich were wondering why this value of non-locality is not achieved by quantum states.
-Extending CHSH framework they have identified the concept of non-local boxes and motivated the study of so-called general probabilistic theories (GPT) \cite{2007barrett,2010chiribella}.
-In particular, they have introduced a family of no-signaling (non-local) boxes characterized by the conditions $P(x|X)=\sum_y P(x,y|X,Y)=\sum_{y^\prime} P(x,y^\prime|X,Y^\prime)$ for any $X,Y,Y^\prime$ and $P(y|Y)=\sum_x P(x,y|X,Y)=\sum_{x^\prime} P(x^\prime,y|X,Y)$ for any $X,X^\prime,Y$.
-In other words, the marginal distributions $P(x|X)$, $P(y|Y)$ are independent of the choices of $Y$ and $X$, respectively.
-Such no-signaling restriction ensures that measurements performed in the local laboratories are not influencing each other.
+In their seminal work \cite{PopescuRohrlich-PRbox, Popescu-nonlocal} Popescu and Rohrlich questioned the conceptual and operational origin of quantum correlations and, especially, of the existence of Tsirelson bound.
+It is straightforward to verify that the no-signaling maximum is equal to the algebraic maximum of CHSH formula, which is four.
+Popescu and Rohrlich were wondering why this value of nonlocality is not achieved by quantum states.
+Extending CHSH framework they have identified the concept of nonlocal boxes and motivated the study of so-called general probabilistic theories (GPT) \cite{Barrett-GPTinformation, ChiribellaDArianoPerinotti-GPTpurification}.
+In particular, they have introduced a family of no-signaling nonlocal boxes characterized by the conditions